-An award-winning scholar, in 2016, Lim was named a member of the Royal Society of Canada‘s New College of Scholars, Artists, and Scientists.
-Lim is the recipient of the Best Publication Award in Information Systems (2013). and selected “One of 100 Most Inspiring Indonesian Women” by the Kartini Foundation in 2011.
-Lim has been awarded dozens of research grants/awards from various institutions such as Canada Research Chairs, Social Science and Humanities Research Council (Canada), Canada Foundation for Innovation, the Ontario Research Fund, the National Science Foundation (United States), the Ford Foundation, the Volkswagen Foundation, the East-West Center, the Open Society, and the Royal Netherlands Academy of Arts and Sciences (KNAW).
+An award-winning scholar, in 2016, Lim was inducted to the Royal Society of Canada‘s New College of Scholars, Artists, and Scientists.
+In 2020, Carleton University named her one of “International Women’s Day’s Top 10 Women Leaders and Researchers“.
+Lim is also the recipient of the 2012 Best Publication Award in Information Systems and selected “One of 100 Most Inspiring Indonesian Women” by the Kartini Foundation in 2011.
+Lim has been awarded dozens of research grants/awards from various institutions such as Canada Research Chairs, Social Science and Humanities Research Council (Canada), Canada Foundation for Innovation, the Ontario Research Fund, the National Science Foundation (United States), the Ford Foundation, the Volkswagen Foundation, the East-West Center, the Open Society Foundations, and the Royal Netherlands Academy of Arts and Sciences (KNAW).

-Over the course of her career, Lim has delivered more than 200 talks and presentations and given more than 50 media interviews.
+Over the course of her career, Lim has delivered more than 200 talks and presentations all over the globe, and appeared in more than 100 media coverages, including The Guardian, Al Jazeera, and CBC News.
 Previously she was a Visiting Research Professor with Princeton University’s Center of Information Technology Policy, a Distinguished Scholar of Technology and Public Engagement at Arizona State University, and a Networked Public Research Fellow at the Annenberg Center for Communication University of Southern California.

 Lim, M. 2018.
 Roots, Routes, Routers: Communications and Media of Contemporary Social Movements.
 Journalism & Communication Monographs Series, 20(2): 92-136.
 [PDF]